 - 1. Scan completed Vanderbilt forms into MultiMedia Manager under "Continuity of Care." - 2.
-To refer to Dr. Jackman: use "Refer to Peds Psychiatry Internal" order.
-Dr. Jackman may be contacted at (907) 230-3765 or jackman@alaska.net. - 3.
-To refer to CFDS or other private psychologist: use "Refer to Other External" order and send a message to the case manager to process the referral. - 4.
+To refer to CFDS or other private psychologist: use "Refer to Other External" order and send a message to the case manager to process the referral. - 3.
 E-prescribe three separate 30 day prescriptions after checking Alaska PDMP.
 Include the month the medicine is to be filled in the comments or special instructions section.